 - Complete or have completed Calculus I and II

-- Complete or have completed three science courses for Engineers or Science majors
+- Complete or have completed three science courses for engineering or science majors

-- Complete or have completed Introduction to Compute Science I (CS1180), a comparable course, or equal assessed experience.
+- Complete or have completed Introduction to Computer Science I (CS1180), a comparable course, or equal assessed experience.

 There are many ways to offset the cost of your degree.
 With our program, you will be eligible for paid internships starting your sophomore year.
 There are also scholarships and other financial aid options.
 For more information check out the university's financial aid section.

-Students who complete the BS in computer science will have:
+Students who complete the B.S. in computer science will have an ability to: